Prevent starving babies by safely and humanely excluding wildlife

 The first step is to say no to trapping and relocating wildlife.

+Long-term solutions for wildlife control require implementing a management plan that includes identifying the animal’s point of entry, humanely excluding or removing the animal, and making sure no other animals can enter.
 A professional animal-friendly wildlife control company can do that work.
 In B.C., contact AAA Wildlife Control or Alternative Wildlife Solutions to do the job.
 They provide effective long-term solutions using humane practices.

 Stories about babies left behind when a mother is trapped and relocated are a sad reminder of how common this cruel practice is.
-Don’t trap and relocate!
+Don’t trap and relocate and make sure mothers and babies stay together!

 Useful resources: